syncfusion-content/asp.netmvc-docs/aspnetmvc/ReportViewer/Getting-Started.md

 Add the script files and CSS files in the &lt;title&gt; tag of the _Layout.cshtml page.

-> Note: Use the following code example while adding scripts and styles.
+N> Use the following code example while adding scripts and styles.

 {% highlight html %}